TABLE OF CONTENTS (HIDE)

 Get Message Display Message

-In this example, we shall illustrate how to write an app with two activities (two SCREENS), and use an Intent to start the second activity from the first one.
+In this example, we shall illustrate how to write an app with two activities (two screens), and use an Intent to start the second activity from the first one.
 As mentioned, an Intent, as its name implies, is an intention to do something - in most cases, start another activity.
 Intents are like "glue" that enables different activities from different application to work together.

 The first activity prompts user to enter a message (into an EditText) and launch the second activity to display the message, when "Send" Button is pressed.